 The 2013 edition of the World Intellectual Property Indicators also shows that for the first time, China tops the ranking for the four types of IP (patents, utility models, trademarks and industrial designs).

-i&R to discover how to produce innovative ideas
+i&R to discover how to help organisations to manage their innovation.

 Convergent and divergent, as well as analytical and synthetic, creativity techniques may be combined.
 New creativity techniques are generated to find winning concepts for products and services.

-Working on PCBT.
+Working on PINN.
 The Personal Creativity Benchmarking Test

 Development of a tool and strategies to help people to know and manage their own style of creativity. +

 The years I worked with Josep Aguilà were so great.
-Einstein said that imagination is more important than knowledge, and in Aguilà’s words, innovation has become the key driver for succes in business.
+Einstein said that imagination is more important than knowledge, and Aguilà was one of the first to alert that innovation had become the key driver for succes in business.
 Business models must evolve according to the pace imposed by globalization and acceleration of knowledge.
 In this context, focused creativity and innovation is an essential capacity that companies have to develop.
 So the practice of innovation inside the company is a priority, and it has a particular format in each organization.

 [B] Por qué algunas empresas tienen éxito y otras no. Modelos de Negocio.
 Ideas clave y herramientas para innovar